-Employers must pay minimum wages and overtime pay to certain employees for hours worked.
-What the minimum wage is, when overtime is to be paid, who is a covered employee, and what constitutes hours worked, however, varies between state and federal law.
-Because the federal Fair Labor Standards Act ("FLSA") covers employees of enterprises whose workers are engaged in interstate commerce, or handle, sell or otherwise work on goods or materials that have been moved in or produced for interstate commerce, most employers and their employees in Minnesota are governed by the federal FLSA.
-Therefore, employers should assume that their business is covered by the federal FLSA unless the employer has been advised otherwise by its legal counsel.
-Even if the employer assumes that its business is covered under the federal FLSA, the employer still needs to be aware of Minnesota's provisions if such provisions are more favorable to the employee.
+Employers must pay minimum wages and overtime pay to all employees who are not specifically exempt from the law for all hours they work.
+The federal Fair Labor Standards Act ("FLSA") covers employees of enterprises whose workers are engaged in interstate commerce, or handle, sell or otherwise work on goods or materials that have been moved in or produced for interstate commerce.
+Minnesota also has a statute regulating minimum wages and overtime.
+Although most employers and their employees in Minnesota are governed by the federal FLSA, Minnesota's provisions apply if they are more favorable to the employee.